vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

 - **HCP Atlas**: A multimodal atlas aligned to symmetrical MNI space, ensuring fair hemisphere-to-hemisphere comparisons.
 - **ROIs**: The code groups bilateral ROIs into categories (e.g., Angular, Frontal, Temporal, Lateral).
 Users can focus on specific ROI sets relevant to their research questions.

-By leveraging the HCP atlas, the pipeline offers a comprehensive and fine-grained approach to assessing hemispheric dominance across various cortical regions.
+By leveraging the HCP atlas, the pipeline offers a fine-grained approach to assessing hemispheric dominance across various cortical regions.
 For more information on the HCP atlas, see [Glasser et al. (2016), *Nature*](https://www.nature.com/articles/nature18933).

 ## Thresholding Mechanism